How to sell art

 Happy to take commissions?
 We'll talk about making money from art commissions in a bit more detail later, but this would be an option for you on Artfinder.
 You can highlight on your shop that you're open to commissions and buyers will be able to approach you to place orders.

-There are the fees to be aware of for sellers on Artfinder:
+These are the seller fees on Artfinder:

-• Starter Plan – You won't be charged monthly fees on this plan, but you'll be charged a 42% commission per sale*, and only be able to sell a maximum of 30 works before needing to upgrade the plan.
+- Starter Plan – You won't be charged monthly fees on this plan, but you'll be charged a 45% commission per sale*, and only be able to sell a maximum of 30 works before needing to upgrade the plan.

-• Standard Plan – Commission goes down to 35% per sale*, but there is a monthly fee of £4.
+- Standard Plan – Commission goes down to 40% per sale*, but there is a monthly fee of £4.
 You can sell an unlimited number of artworks on this plan.

-• Professional Plan – As with the Standard Plan, you'll need to pay a commission fee of 35% per sale*, and the monthly fee is £10.
+- Professional Plan – As with the Standard Plan, you'll need to pay a commission fee of 40% per sale*, and the monthly fee is £10.
 You can sell an unlimited number of works on this plan and it lets you access additional features like seeing artwork performance reports and platform sale trends.

 * Commission is calculated based on the total artwork retail value (which you set) and does not include shipping fees.